-Some lesbian, gay, bisexual, and transgender (LGBT) youth experience supportive, welcoming school environments where they are physically and emotionally safe and LGBT identity is respected, or even embraced.
+Some LGBT youth experience supportive, welcoming school environments where they are physically and emotionally safe and their LGBT identity is respected, or even embraced.
 Others may experience unwelcoming, unsafe, and unsupportive conditions in schools.
-LGBT youth are more likely to experience fear and elevated levels of stress in their school experiences than are non-LGBT youth, including physical and emotional abuse, bullying, and physical assault because of their sexual identity and gender identity/expression.1
+Research has found that LGBT youth are more likely to experience stress and fear in school than are non-LGBT youth.
+This experience is associated with verbal harassment (e.g., being subject to name calling), physical harassment (e.g., being pushed or shoved), and physical assault (e.g., being punched or kicked) because of their sexual identity and gender identity/expression.1

 How to Improve School Experiences for LGBT Youth

 Available research suggests that school safety is a potential protective factor for LGBT youth.7 Regardless of their sexual orientation and gender identity/expression, all students have the right to a safe, supportive learning environment.
 Students who are harassed, assaulted, or bullied because they are LGBT, or are perceived to be, can benefit from speaking with caring, supportive teachers or other adults in their schools.8 Importantly, schools can

 The following sections provide additional information on these strategies.

 Schools cSchools can help support LGBT youth by encouraging respect for all students and developing and implementing nondiscrimination and anti-bullying policies that include actual or perceived sexual orientation as well as gender identity and expression.10 Research has found that states with these policies or laws have lower rates of anti-gay remarks in schools, fewer suicide attempts, and lower levels of harassment and assault based on actual or perceived sexual orientation or gender expression compared with states without these policies or laws.11

 Schools can work to create safer environments throughout their building and grounds by adopting the following practices: